< Go to Sun Hats

 This is the most protective hat we tested.
 It has a removable cape that allows your skin to become completely protected from the sun with a 30+ UPF rating.
 Although this rating isn't as high as some of the other hats we tested that had a 50+ rating, 30+ still blocks about 96 percent of the sun's UV radiation.
 We loved the cape feature on this hat that completely covers your entire neck, and with the front bill on this hat protecting your eyes you will be worry free about getting a burn.
 This hat will also save you time by allowing you to not wear sunscreen and enjoy your adventures more.

 All of the Outdoor Research hats we tested were very durable, but we gave this hat a lower durability rating due to the fact that its brim can easily become damaged if packed wrong.
-But other than that this is a very durable hat that will last you a long time.
+Other than that, this is a very durable hat that will last you a long time.

 This hat has the option of being pretty stylish and less effective, or not very stylish and very effective.
 We gave this hat a low score in style because it looks dorky with the cape down and cinched all the way.
 Wearing it like that more than as a baseball cap (which is more stylish) we got lots of funny looks in public.
 But the choice is yours; if you don't care about looks and just practicality, then this hat is for you.
 If you really don't want to be the center of a joke, then only wear this with your most trusted friends.